statorworks/LINUX_EXAMPLES/THEME/Readme.md

 Please see the other snapshots.

-Copy the folder and run the theme_change script as root, you will get the color option:
+Copy the folder, do the setup as described below and run the theme_change script as root, you will get the color option prompt:

 1 Orangegutan